Geochemical Perspectives Letters is a registered trademark of the European Association of Geochemistry.

 There are currently no compulsory article processing charges for publication in Geochemical Perspectives Letters.
 However, upon acceptance of an article for publication, authors are invited to make a voluntary Open Access Contribution of 1250 euros, which will be used to support the publication expenses.

 In cases where funding bodies or institutions make funds available for publishing in open access journals, we strongly encourage authors to opt for the Open Access Contribution.
+To help authors, we have assembled a list of institutions and organisations that we are aware have established funds to support open access publication.

 As Geochemical Perspectives Letters is a community-journal fully run and funded by the European Association of Geochemistry, a non-profit organisation, we welcome donations from anyone who wishes to support the publication.
 Donations can be made online here.